 - (b) Corporate development expenses represent costs incurred in connection with acquisitions and development of new business initiatives.
 These expenses consist primarily of allocated compensation, benefits and overhead costs that are not directly related to the administration or management of existing towers.
 Included in corporate development expenses for the six months ended June 30, 1998 are non-cash compensation charges for \$1.8 million related to the issuance of stock options for approximately 168,000 ordinary shares and 167,832,000 preference shares of CTSH to certain executives at CTI.
 In connection with the Roll-Up, such stock options will be converted into options for Common Stock of the Company.
+See - be converted into options for Common Stock of the Company.
 See "Management--Stock Option Plans--CTI Stock Option Plans".
 CCIC expects to record non-cash compensation charges related to the issuance of stock options to certain employees and executives.
-Such charges are expected to amount to \$10.6 million in 1998, recognized upon completion of the Offering, and approximately \$1.6 million per year thereafter through 2003. - (c) Represents the aggregate number of sites of CCIC and its acquired businesses (including Crown) and CTI for each period. - (d) As of June 30, 1998, the Company had contracts with 1,283 buildings in the United States to manage on behalf of such buildings the leasing of space for antennas on the rooftops of such buildings.
+Such charges are expected to amount to \$20.2 million in 1998, recognized upon completion of the Offering, and approximately \$3.0 million per year thereafter through 2003. - (c) Represents the aggregate number of sites of CCIC and its acquired businesses (including Crown) and CTI for each period. - (d) As of June 30, 1998, the Company had contracts with 1,283 buildings in the United States to manage on behalf of such buildings the leasing of space for antennas on the rooftops of such buildings.
 A revenue producing rooftop represents a rooftop where the Company has arranged a lease of space on such rooftop and, as such, is receiving payments in respect of its management contract.
 The Company generally does not receive any payment for rooftops under management unless the Company actually leases space on such rooftops to third parties.
-As of June 30, 1998, the Company had 1,217 rooftop sites under management throughout the United States that were not revenue producing rooftops but were available for leasing to customers and, in the United Kingdom, the Company had 54 revenue producing rooftop sites that were occupied by the Company's transmitters but were not available for leasing to customers. - (e) EBITDA is defined as operating income (loss) plus depreciation and amortization.
+As of June 30, 1998, the Company had 1,217 rooftop sites under management throughout the United States that were not revenue producing rooftops but were available for leasing to customers and, in the United Kingdom, the Company had 54 revenue producing rooftop sites that were occupied by the Company's transmitters but were not available for leasing to customers.

+- (e) EBITDA is defined as operating income (loss) plus depreciation and amortization.
 EBITDA is presented as additional information because management believes it to be a useful indicator of the Company's ability to meet debt service and capital expenditure requirements.
 It is not, however, intended as an alternative measure of operating results or cash flow from operations (as determined in accordance with generally accepted accounting principles).
-Furthermore, the Company's measure of EBITDA may not be comparable to similarly titled measures of other companies.

-- (f) For purposes of computing the ratio of earnings to fixed charges, earnings represent income (loss) before income taxes, minority interests and fixed charges.
+Furthermore, the Company's measure of EBITDA may not be comparable to similarly titled measures of other companies. - (f) For purposes of computing the ratio of earnings to fixed charges, earnings represent income (loss) before income taxes, minority interests and fixed charges.
 Fixed charges consist of interest expense, the interest component of operating leases and amortization of deferred financing costs.
-For the year ended December 31, 1997 and the six months ended June 30, 1998, earnings were insufficient to cover fixed charges by \$33.2 million and \$20.4 million, respectively. - (g) Reflects the conversion of the outstanding shares of Senior Convertible Preferred Stock into shares of Common Stock in the Senior Preferred Conversion. - (h) Total interest expense for the six months ended June 30, 1998 includes amortization of deferred financing costs and discount of \$8.5 million for CCIC and \$0.4 million for CTI. - (i) Net debt represents total debt less cash and cash equivalents.
+For the year ended December 31, 1997 and the six months ended June 30, 1998, earnings were insufficient to cover fixed charges by \$41.3 million and \$24.4 million, respectively. - (g) Reflects the conversion of the outstanding shares of Senior Convertible Preferred Stock into shares of Common Stock in the Senior Preferred Conversion. - (h) Total interest expense for the six months ended June 30, 1998 includes amortization of deferred financing costs and discount of \$8.5 million for CCIC and \$0.4 million for CTI. - (i) Net debt represents total debt less cash and cash equivalents.
+As of June 30, 1998, after giving pro forma effect to the Roll-Up and the Offering, cash and cash equivalents exceeds total debt by \$67.1 million.